noi-techpark/odh-docs/source/datasets.rst

 ========

-.. versionadded:: 2020.09 New domain category `Other`, which includes dataset that do not belong to existing domains.
+.. versionadded:: 2020.09 New domain category `Other`, which includes dataset that do not belong to existing domains

-.. versionadded:: 2020.09 New description of domains, new diagrams that show the datasets encompassed in each domain.
+.. versionadded:: 2020.09 New description of domains, new diagrams that show the datasets encompassed in each domain

 .. versionadded:: 2020.10 Information about licensing of data contained in the |ODH| responses

+.. versionadded:: 2020.10 Links from the dataset lists to the howto section

 The goal of the Open Data Hub project is to make available datasets containing data about the South Tyrolean ecosystem, to allow third parties to